-The Tarsus Catalburun is its purebred canine species that are actually heavily inbred.
+The Tarsus Catalburun is its purebred canine species that are heavily inbred.

 Also, the Tarsus Catalburun is not even recognized as an official breed, so there is no standard for the breeders to follow.

-However, there are a group of breeders trying to get this status changed quickly.
+However, there is a group of breeders trying to get this status changed quickly.

 3 Little-known facts about Tarsus Catalburun Puppies